Samplix-ApS/Downstream_bioinformatics_tools/README.md

 <img src="https://user-images.githubusercontent.com/60882704/141128337-550783b6-b2d9-4909-9187-8551d7040d31.png" >
 </p>

+If you need annotations for your reference and you do not already have them, then you can use the download annotation tool.

 See the [**download annotation manual**](https://github.com/Samplix-ApS/Bioinformatics_tools/tree/main/download_reference_and_annotation#download_gff) on how to obtain refseq and genbank ftp links.
 1. Click _Download annotation_ under Reference tools.